-SCAL@R and Other Alternative Classrooms
+SCAL@R and Flexible Classrooms

-Student-Centered Active Learning at Rice (or "SCAL@R") is an alternative teaching and learning method employed in some Rice classes.
+Student-Centered Active Learning at Rice (or "SCAL@R") is a flexible teaching and learning method employed in some Rice classes.
 In a SCAL@R class, classroom time features students in small discussion groups instead of the traditional seating in a large lecture hall.
 SCAL@R is a means of making a large survey course feel more like a seminar, with the aim of improving student interest and retention of material.

 Additional information about SCAL@R can be viewed at http://news.rice.edu/2012/10/05/scalr-shakes-up-traditional-classroom-instruction-at-rice/.